Rahul-Sahani04/React-Frontend-Development-Roadmap/Basics/Basics.md

 7. [Counter Project](./CounterProject.md) 🔢

 ### Congrats!
-Now you can move on to the Intermediate
+Now you can move on to the Intermediate Concepts